 If you have questions about the guidelines above please contact the Career Services Office.

-Employers may post internship and job openings to the job board.
+Employers may post internship and job openings to our job board.

 The School of Informatics and Computing hosts career fairs, information sessions, career development workshops, and networking events.
 If your business is interested in participating, contact the Career Services Office.

-The School of Informatics and Computing offers a number of degree programs.
+The School of Informatics and Computing offers students a wide choice of degree programs.

 - Bioinformatics (M.S. and Ph.D.)